NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/32_JKC.md

 ## JKC: Postposition_complement (보격 조사)

 ### Definition
-JKC refers to postpositions that attach to nouns and pronouns to indicate their role as complements in a sentence, functioning as case markers.
+JKC refers to a postposition that attach to nouns and pronouns to indicate their role as complements in a sentence, functioning as a case marker.

 ---